Waking Up the Neighbours: Singles

-"Can't Stop This Thing We Started" was the second single from the album.
-A rock song in contrast to "(Everything I Do) I Do It for You", it peaked at number 2 on the Billboard Hot 100 behind Prince's "Cream".

-"Can't Stop This Thing We Started" received two nominations at the Grammy Awards of 1992 for Best Rock Song and Best Rock Performance, Solo, winning none.
+"Can't Stop This Thing We Started" was the album's second single.
+A rock song (in contrast to "(Everything I Do) I Do It for You"), it peaked at number two on the Billboard Hot 100 behind Prince's "Cream".
+The song was nominated at the 1992 Grammy Awards for Best Rock Song and Best Rock Performance, Solo.

-"There Will Never Be Another Tonight" was the third single from the album.
-The title came from a fragment Bryan Adams and Jim Vallance wrote in late 1980s.
-Originally titled "Buddy Holly Idea" because of its resemblance to Buddy Holly's song "Peggy Sue", it was developed into a song by Lange and Adams.
+"There Will Never Be Another Tonight" was the third single, whose title came from a fragment Adams and Jim Vallance wrote in the late 1980s.
+Originally titled "Buddy Holly Idea" because of its resemblance to Holly's "Peggy Sue", it was developed into a song by Lange and Adams.

-"Thought I'd Died and Gone to Heaven" was the fourth single released from Waking up the Neighbours.
-Written by Lange and Adams, the song was the first song written for the album.
-"Thought I'd Died and Gone to Heaven" reached number 13 on the Billboard Hot 100 and 14 on the Mainstream Rock Tracks.
-In the UK, it reached number 8.

-"All I Want Is You", "Do I Have to Say the Words?" (number 11 on the Billboard Hot 100) and "Touch the Hand" were also released as singles but didn't get the heavy rotation as the first four singles released.
+"Thought I'd Died and Gone to Heaven" was the fourth single from Waking up the Neighbours.
+It reached number 13 on the Billboard Hot 100 and number 14 on the Mainstream Rock Tracks chart.
+In the UK, the song reached number eight.
+"All I Want Is You", "Do I Have to Say the Words?" (number 11 on the Billboard Hot 100) and "Touch the Hand" were also released as singles, but had less rotation than the first four singles.